 While I often voice dictate in the Jetpack (formerly WordPress) app or web interface, these tips can also be applied to other areas where voice dictation works.
 I’ll share some of those as well.
 Voice dictation in the WordPress app allows me to simply dictate my post directly into the app on my iPhone.
 It then gets transcribed automatically.
 Such an awesome feature.
 I can talk much faster than I can type.

 Branding expert David Yarde also voice dictates as often as he can.
 “Thoughts tend to flow together better,” he said.
-I agree with David, and one way to be more conversational in your writing is to literally have a conversation with your audience.
+I agree with David, and one way to be more conversational in your writing is to have a conversation with your audience literally.
 To voice dictate can do the trick.

 But no matter where you voice dictate messages, do make sure to proofread them before sending them!